Chainers/Cryptography.ECDSA/README.md

 # Cryptography.ECDSA (secp256k1 only)

 This is an easy-to-use implementation of ECDSA cryptography (Elliptic Curve Digital Signature Algorithm), implemented in C#, released under the MIT license.
-With this library, you can quickly sign messages.
+With this library, you can quickly sign transactions.

 ## Features

-This library provides signing based on secp256k1 algorithm wich used in the blockchains (Graphene) such as Steam and Golos (based on https://github.com/warner/python-ecdsa)
+This library implements transaction signing based on secp256k1 algorithm which is used in Graphene-based blockchains such as Steem and Golos.
+The library is based on https://github.com/warner/python-ecdsa
 No other curves are included.

-Project contain several classes and structs.
-Almost all of them internal (hiden) (including PrivateKey and PublicKey).
+The project contains several classes and structs.
+Almost all of them are internal (hidden), including PrivateKey and PublicKey.
-You may use public classes Secp256K1 and Base58 for signing or make some classes as public if need
+You may use public classes Secp256K1 and Base58 for signing or make some other classes public if need.

 ## Usage
 ```